spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/20-vertex-helm-ref.md

 # Config

 Review the following parameters to configure Palette VerteX for your environment.
-The `config` section contains the following sub-sections:
+The `config` section contains the following subsections:

 ## SSO